deutschebank/fluxnova-docs-manual/content/introduction/supported-environments.md

 ## Database Clustering & Replication

 Clustered or replicated databases are supported given the following conditions.
-The communication between Camunda and the database cluster has to match with the corresponding non-clustered / non-replicated configuration.
+The communication between Flowave and the database cluster has to match with the corresponding non-clustered / non-replicated configuration.
 It is especially important that the configuration of the database cluster guarantees the equivalent behavior of READ-COMMITTED isolation level.

 # Web Browser